Get

 Ragdoll Cat Overview

-Ragdolls are typically larger than Balinese cats and weigh up to 20 pounds as adults.
-They are super fluffy and have semi-long fur with pointed patterns, like Siamese and Balinese cats.
-They have white or cream bodies and dark-colored tails, eyes, and ears.
-Sometimes, the backs of their heads have dark markings.
+Ragdolls are typically larger than Balinese cats and weigh up to 15-20 pounds as adults.
+They are super fluffy and have semi-long fur with pointed patterns, like Siamese and Balinese cats, but their body type is heavier and more muscular.
+They have white or cream bodies and dark-colored tails, eyes, and ears, and may show various patterns, including colorpoint, mitted, and bicolor.

 They are known for their light yet vibrant blue eyes and scruffy-looking chests.
-Ragdoll cats have pointy ears, small noses, and inquisitive facial features.
-Their legs are short and stout, and their bodies are athletic and agile.
+Ragdoll cats have medium ears with rounded tips, broad heads, small noses, and inquisitive facial features.
+Their legs are short and stout, and their bodies are muscular, rectangular in shape.
 The Ragdoll’s tail is fluffier and shorter than that of the Balinese.

 ragdoll cat sitting on a climbing frame